NiallMoody/UnrealAudioBase/README.md

 - Different shapes and sizes of enclosed spaces (with expectations of their own acoustic characteristics, i.e. reverb)
 - Unreal's default third-person model, for timeline-based footstep triggering
 - A small variety of buttons and event triggers
-- A small pool of water for experimenting with sonic underwater effects
+- A small pool of water for experimenting with underwater audio effects

 # Additional notes about the project
 As it's a third-person game, most materials make use of a masking shader that will cut out geometry around the player character so that the player has a clearer view of the level.